bangbangcon/bangbangcon.github.io/speakers.md

 **_The Unfortunate Value of Failure_**

-**Ramsey Nasser** is a Lebanese computr scientist, game designer, and educator based in Brooklyn.
+**Ramsey Nasser** is a Lebanese computer scientist, game designer, and educator based in Brooklyn.
 He researches programming languages by building tools to make computation more expressive and implementing projects that question the basic assumptions we make about code